Equality, Diversity, Inclusion and People in the School of Pharmacy

 In addition to implementing the University's Equality & Diversity strategies the School also offers:

-- paid maternity leave for Home/EU postgraduate research students
+- paid maternity and adoption leave, paternity/maternity support leave, and shared parental leave for postgraduate research students

 - informal flexible working